 Net cash used in investing activities increased \$2.9 million for the first quarter of 2007 compared to the same period of 2006.
 The primary contributor to this increase was additional cash outflow related to capital expenditures of \$1.2 million.
-Most of these capital expenditures related to the Aerospace segment as the segment increases expenditures related to its machinery and facilities for the additional work that it has been awarded.
+Most of these capital expenditures related to the Specialty Bearings and Aerostructures segments as each these segment increased its expenditures related to machinery and facilities for the additional work that it has been awarded.
 Additionally, the Industrial Distribution segment purchased the final 9.2 percent minority interest in Delamac de Mexico S.A. de C.V. in the first quarter of 2007 for \$0.5 million.